nsoft/jesterj/README.md

 # JDK versions

 Presently only JDK 8 has been supported.
 JDK 9/10 will not be explicitly supported.
 Now that JDK 11 is out as an LTS version, support for it will commence.
+JDK 11 is supported in the master branch, but not yet released

 # Slack Chanel
 If you want an invite to our slack channel just send mail to: